icinganalysis/icinganalysis.github.io/content/messinger.md

 13  |238          |0.34 |13  |4.5        |0.83                  |0.88               |31                   |32.0
 14  |232          |0.34 |16  |12.3       |0.475                 |0.54               |32                   |32.0

+Ludlam wrote "These data substantiate the validity of the assumptions made in the theoretical analysis."
+The data substantiate the surface temperatures calculated, but the freezing fractions were not measured.
+We will have to look at data from the post-NACA era for freezing fraction measurements.

 ##Citations

 Messinger cites 9 publications: